Support Broker

 Support broker responsibilities

-• Participate with department quality assurance measures, as requested
+• Participate with the department's quality assurance measures, as requested.

-• Sign the written support and spending plan
+• Sign the written support and spending plan.

 Requirements for becoming a support broker

-• Be 18 years of age or older
+• Be 18 years of age or older.

-• Have the skills and knowledge typically gained by completing college courses or community classes or workshops that count toward a degree in the human services field
+• Have the skills and knowledge typically gained by completing college courses or community classes or workshops that count toward a degree in the human services field.

-• Have at least two years verifiable experience with the target population and knowledge of services and resources in the developmental disabilities field
+• Have at least two years verifiable experience with the target population and knowledge of services and resources in the developmental disabilities field.

-• Pass the department's criminal history background check
+• Pass the department's criminal history background check.

 Support broker application process